Table Of Contents

 • A (a1.medium, a1.large, a1.xlarge, a1.2xlarge, a1.4xlarge, a1.metal) – The Arm-based instances use AWS Graviton processors, are EBS-optimized (which is a high-performance block storage offering), and support Enhanced Networking (up to 10Gbps network bandwidth).

-• Mac (mac1.metal, mac2.metal) – Are available on the AWS Nitro System, and Apple’s Mac mini computers power them.
+• Mac (mac1.metal, mac2.metal) – These are available on the AWS Nitro System, and Apple’s Mac mini computers power them.
 They are ideal for handling all kinds of Apple-based OS workloads on the Xcode IDE.

-• T (T4g, T3, T3a, T2) – Support burstable mode to handle higher CPU usage at any time and for as long as you need.
+• T (T4g, T3, T3a, T2) – Support burstable mode to handle higher CPU usage anytime and for as long as needed.
 Each T-instance generation offers unique features.
 In particular, the T4g general-purpose instance type uses AWS Graviton2 processors, which are 40% more efficient than T3 processors.
 T instances are ideal for web development, testing, and microservices projects.

 Check back regularly to see if Amazon has added any new instances, since it frequently does.